TRACE Prize for Investigative Reporting – Uncovering Commercial Bribery

 Diana Henriques, Financial writer and author, formerly with The New York Times.

-Rosebell Kagumire, Multimedia, writer and digital communication strategist, public speaker and award-winning blogger based in Kampala, Uganda.
+Rosebell Kagumire, Writer and digital communication strategist, public speaker and award-winning blogger based in Kampala, Uganda.

 Peter Klein, Executive Director of the Global Reporting Centre.